Poolitzer/poolitzer.github.io/_pages/methods.md

 * short_name

-The required attribute.
-No one apart of you will know this, so you are free to choose any name you want.
+_Required_ No one apart of you will know this, so you are free to choose any name you want.

 * author_name

-This is the name you choose to let appear as author of your posts. _Not required_
+_Not required_ This is the name you choose to let appear as author of your posts.

 * author_url

-Any URL will work.
-You have to add http:// at the beginning though, otherwise you will get an AUTHOR_URL_INVALID error. _Not required_
+_Not required_ Any URL will work.
+You have to add http:// at the beginning though, otherwise you will get an AUTHOR_URL_INVALID error.

 What you probably want from this is your access_token.
 You will need it for everything else, so remember it.
 A working code could look like this:
 ```